chaiwen/trip-collection/README.md

 # trip-collection
-Ruby on Rails, Fall 2015 - PaddyQuinn
+Ruby on Rails app with MongoDB